stevenrobertson/sd-docs/report/flame_algorithm.md

 These concepts are the building blocks of the flame algorithm.
 If the reader is already familiar with the concept of iterated function systems feel free to skip to Section \ref{fractalflamealg} and begin reading about the fractal flame algorithm.

 ###Definition
 An **Iterated Function System** is defined as a finite set of **affine contraction transformations** $F_{i}$ where i= 1, 2, ..., N that map a **metric space** onto itself.
-Mathematically this is [1]:
+Mathematically this is [@Barnsley1988]:

 $\left \{  f_{i} : X \mapsto X  \right \}, N \text{ } \epsilon \text{ } \mathbb{N}$

-A **metric space** is any space whose elements are points, and between any two of which a non-negative real number can be defined as the distance between the points (e.g. Euclidean Space) [2].
+A **metric space** is any space whose elements are points, and between any two of which a non-negative real number can be defined as the distance between the points (e.g. Euclidean Space).

 An **affine transformation** from one vector space to another is comprised of a linear transform which gives eitherrotation, scaling, or shear following by a translation.
-Mathematically this is [3]:
+Mathematically this is [@WeissteinAffine]:

 $x \mapsto Ax +b$